Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Independent escrow companies must obtain licenses from the California Department of Business Oversight before they can conduct business.
 Controlled escrows could be owned and operated by a number of entities, so the licensing requirements and regulations vary depending on the type of license being applied for.
 Independent escrow companies, however, must include the following in a completed license application:

-- $625 application fee and $425 fee for each additional location
+- $625 application fee and a $425 fee for each additional location

-More information on licensing requirements for independent escrow companies in California can be accessed from the Important Links section of this page.
+More information on licensing requirements for independent escrow companies in California can be accessed from the Additional Resources section of this page.

 Apply for a free bond quote today!
 Let our experts do all of the hard work for you so that you can focus on what matters most: running your business.